jimmygizmo/nucleus/README.md

 - Dockerfiles are carefully crafted and quite optimized.
 - A virtual Node container only exists during the React build then efficently vanishes.
 - The best, most secure and smallest base images are used whenever possible.
-- The stack startup sequence is carefully orchestrated with port checks and smart timeouts.
+- The stack startup sequence is smartly orchestrated with both port checks and timeouts.
+- Future: Utility/ops/dev/data tools and further automation may be included in additional containers.

 ----